This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Immediately, I thought the Bristly brushing stick sounded interesting (and useful) — because dog teeth brushing is one thing that is not all that easy to do.
 I still do it with all 3 of my dogs.
 But it’s not what I’d call fun.

 MY TIP: Just as humans brush their teeth daily, so should dogs.
 It’s the same result!
 If teeth are not brushed regularly… cavities appear, teeth begin to rot, bad breath sets in, and the teeth eventually fall out.
-To avoid that prevent tartar and plaque from building up, teeth should be brushed daily.
+To prevent tartar and plaque from building up, your dog’s teeth should be brushed daily — if at all possible.